A quality keyring made from a real sixpence, the perfect 90th birthday gift - a wonderful way to remember their birth year 1931.

 Traditionally given as a symbol of good luck, the humble sixpence has rocketed in popularity in recent times.
-This keyring features a 1929, which will be the birth year of anyone celebrating a 90th birthday this year!
+This keyring features a real sixpence coin, which will be the birth year of anyone celebrating a 90th birthday this year!
 The perfect 90th birthday for him or her showing an original coin minted in their year of birth.

 Add an engraving?